ianmelendez95/nube/README.md

 | `CapitalizeWord(s)Route`       | API Gateway Route       | The routes that direct POST requests to our API integrated Lambdas by path |
 | `CapitalizeWord(s)Permission`  | Lambda Permission       | The permission that authorizes our API Gateway to forward requests to the lambda functions | `CapitalizeWordsRole`          | IAM Role                | The role assigned to the Lambda functions authorizing the basic use of the service |

+### The Deployment Script

+Finally you need to kick off the whole process.
+Essentially all we need to do is setup the bucket the CloudFormation file is expecting with all of the relevant files.
+For our `capitalizeWords.js` example, the following files are uploaded to the S3 `capitalizewords-bucket` bucket.

+* `capitalizeWord(s)-code.zip`    - The ZIP files containing the Lambda handler scripts respectively.
+* `capitalizeWords-layer.zip`     - The ZIP file containing the shared Lambda layer proxies module.
+* `capitalizeWords-template.json` - The CloudFormation template file to setup the whole thing.

+With the S3 bucket loaded up with all of the relevant files, a painless call to `aws cloudformation create-stack` pointing to the `capitalizeWords-template.json` bucket file, and less than a minute later a fully functional cloud platform pops into existence, all from a simple JavaScript file!

 ## FAQ

 ### Why only Asynchronous Functions?